execuc/rm04-wifi-video-serial/README.md

 rm04-wifi-video-serial
 ======================

-Tuned openwrt to RM04 micro linux board for video streaming and serial over Wifi
+Tuned openwrt to RM04 micro linux board for video streaming and serial over Wifi.

+WORK in progress !